 - Coconut and snake bean salad

-For dessert – Boiled Bananas in Palm Sugar Syrup:
+The finished dish.
+For dessert – we made Boiled Bananas in Palm Sugar Syrup.

 Base Gede Bumbu Kuning – Basic yellow sauce